schmidsi/melon-reporting/docs/thesis/03-analysis/UseCases.md

 ## Use case description

-### Users
+### Actors
 #### Auditor
 #### Manager
 #### Investor
 #### Regulator

 ### View report
-All users (Auditor, Manager, Investor, Regulator) can view reports about a melon fund.
-The user defines a timespan to determine what data is in the scope.
+All actors (Auditor, Manager, Investor, Regulator) can view reports about a melon fund.
+The actor defines a timespan to determine what data is in the scope.

 A report consists of the following attributes: